 Gentle walking after a meal helps to stimulate peristalsis, the wave-like movement in the intestines that moves things efficiently through the digestive tract.
 If you’ve eaten too much and you’re feeling bloated go for a gentle 10 – 15 minute walk and you’ll feel a lot better.

 If you’re feeling too full and bloated to move then lay on your left side for 10 – 15 minutes and then go for a 10 – 15 minute walk.
-When you lie on your left side the stomach and pancreas (which also releases digestive enzymes) hang naturally and gravity encourages food waste to move along the digestive tract.
+When you lie on your left side you give your food a chance to sit longer in the digestive juices leading to better digestion.

 Think of your digestion as a camp fire.
 If you douse the fire with a bunch of liquid you put the fire out.
 The same can be said for the digestive juices in your stomach.
-Too much liquid can take up space in your stomach and dilute your digestive juices.
+Too much liquid dilutes your digestive juices.

 Don’t drink a lot of liquid 20 minutes before you eat, sip your drink while you’re eating and then wait another 20 minutes after you eat to drink more.
 Let the digestive juices in your stomach do the work and you’ll feel less bloated and more energetic.